 On any given day, I'm probably wearing more secondhand pieces than not.
 Most of the pieces I own come from charity shops like Oxfam, but also a lot of vintage from Etsy, Vestiaire and eBay.
-Because really, as an international student in London, I can't afford a lot of the designer pieces I lust after, and I try to avoid fast fashion where I can.
-If I buy new, I save up to buy from local independent brands.
-It has always been the unique secondhand pieces that I would hold onto after wardrobe clear outs, so I made a conscious decision to dedicate my time to finding the exact right ones for me and caring for them.
+I love old clothes!
+And really, as an international student in London, I can't afford a lot of the designer pieces I lust after, and I try to avoid fast fashion almost entirely.
+If I do buy new, I save up to buy from local independent brands.
+I found that it has always been the unique secondhand pieces that I hold onto after wardrobe clear outs, so I made a conscious decision to dedicate my time to finding the exact right ones for me and caring for them.

 But as we consumers continue to push for better secondhand options, better solutions are becoming available.
 Oxfam is now available online and there are new platforms like Tern, which connects vintage lovers to different forms thrift shopping, making it easier and more accessible to everyone.

-I love Instagram vintage spots like Retold, Lucia Zolea, Na Nin Vintage and Subrina Heyink.
+Living in London, I love popping into the many vintage shops dotted around the city—SK Vintage and William Vintage are two absolute gems I've found recently.
+Online, I love Instagram vintage spots like Retold, Lucia Zolea, Na Nin Vintage, Human Sea Vintage and Subrina Heyink.
 Sometimes, though, because they are so popular, I miss a drop or can't afford to buy the pieces I love.
 So one trick I've learned is to use the descriptions on the pieces I love most in the search engines on Vestiaire, Etsy and eBay, and I can usually track down something similar.

 Over time, I've become quite savvy at hunting down the pieces that take your money furthest and really are worth the investment of time and money.
 As always, I am increasingly aware of my consumption, and try not to replace my old shopping habit of new pieces with vintage.
 With every purchase, I really question if I need it, as there are still waste costs with vintage shopping—especially when shopping online (like carbon emissions with shipping, and packaging).

 But what connects you and me, dear reader, is our love of fashion.
 If you do buy something—remember, not buying anything is the most sustainable option—let's do our best to shop well.
-With that in mind, keep scrolling to see if there are any forever pieces waiting for you in my vintage edit from Vestiaire, Etsy, and eBay.
+With that in mind, come dive down the Internet hole I'm currently deep inside and keep scrolling to see if there are any forever pieces waiting for you in my vintage edit from Etsy, Vestiaire Collective and eBay.

 Of course, this edit is subjective to my style.
 With the world at your fingertips when it comes to vintage pieces online, you can use my tips to discover your own love of secondhand shopping.
 There's so much to explore.
 Also, the product imagery might not be as sharp as you're used to, but that's just part of the magic of vintage.